KTH/devops-course/contributions/executable-tutorial/mustali-rafiy/README.md

 Executable tutorial

 ## Description

-The idea is to create a executuble tutorial that teaches testing and the importance of testing in repositories.
-Why testing is used, how it's used and why it should be used.
-The tutorial is going to be going throught the basics of testing and an implementation of unittests will be required to complete the tutorial.
-The tutorial will be online on katakoda.com.
-The tutorial will be in the programming language python as it is what the most often used in the real world.
+The idea is to create a executuble tutorial that teaches how to generate tests using the tool randoop.
+This will be an executble tutorial on katacoda.com and will explain why testing is important and how they can be done using the java tool randoop.

-We plan on using Katacoda to step through the tutorial interactively and execute the necessary steps that we detailed above.